dummy-ilh/MINE/Logistic/1-Intro_new.md

 ---

-## 🔹 Step 1: Understanding the Challenge of a Binary Outcome
+## 🔹  Understanding the Challenge of a Binary Outcome

 If the outcome were continuous, our first step would be to **plot Y against X** (here, CHD vs. AGE) to visualize any trend or relationship.